danpeirce/photogate-box-ssd1306term/README.md

 # Photogate Box

-This branch (swtchpresscount) counts the number of times a button switch has been pressed.
+This branch (timeswitch) displays the time between two falling edges on CCP1 (pin 17 of PIC184525).

   *needs new photo*